philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 # Conclusion

 If you are working on optimization problems, it is worth trying JuMP.
 The community is defining the future of operations research projects.
+Gurobi is a benchmark optimization tool, but the company's core competency is optimization, not Python libraries.
+JuMP brings coherence to operations research by providing a versatile way of expressing problems that is compatible with a variety of solvers.

 # Looking Forward

-My experiments in converting GurobiPy to JuMP were successful, but it appears that branch-and-bound algorithms are too inefficient for my scheduling formulations, so I am working to convert the techniques to a custom tree-based solver that can be run via [MapReduce](https://en.wikipedia.org/wiki/MapReduce).
+My experiments in converting GurobiPy to JuMP were successful, but it appears that branch-and-bound algorithms are too inefficient for my scheduling formulations, so I am working to convert the techniques to a custom search tree algorithms inspired by artificial intelligence that can be run via [MapReduce](https://en.wikipedia.org/wiki/MapReduce).